Bridgeconn/usfm-grammar/Disclaimer.md

 ## Some Design Limitations

 * We have not considered USFM files with peripherals (<https://ubsicap.github.io/usfm/peripherals/index.html>)
-* We are not validating/parsing the internal contents of footnotes, cross-references and milestones.
-But the markers are being identified and contents extracted, without checking for their correctness
+* We are not validating/parsing the internal contents of markers or values provided for attributes.
+For example, verse numbers need not be continuous, column numbers in a table row need not be in accordance with other rows, the number of values in a gloss attribute might not be in agreement with the number of words _\\rb_ encloses, or the format of reference need not be correct in an _\\ior_ marker to pass our validation.
+But the markers are being identified, their syntax verified and contents extracted.
 * The markers are treated as either mandatory or optional.
 The valid number of occurances is not considered
  eg: _\\usfm_ should ideally occur only once, if present, and similarly _\\sts_ can come multtple times.
 As per the current implemetation, the optional markers can occur any number of times.
 * We have assumed certain structural constraints in USFM, which were not explicitly mentioned in the USFM spec.
 For example, the markers _\\ca_, _\\cl_, _\\cp_ and _\\cd_ occurs immediately below the _\\c_ marker, before the verse blocks start.
 * Documentation says, _\\imt1, \\imt2, \\imt3_(similarly _imte, ili, ie, iq, mt_)  are all parts of a major title.
 So we are combining them ignoring the numerical weightage factor/difference.
 * As per USFM spec, there is no limit for possible numbers(not limited to 1,2,and 3) in numbered markers...though the USX _valid style types_ lists them as specifically numbered(1 & 2 or 1,2 & 3).
 We are following _no limit_ rules.(except for _\\toc & \\toca_)
-* The valid attribute names for word-level markers are not checked.
-Any attribute name with valid syntax would be accepted
-* The paragraph markers(showing indentation) that appear within verses,  should ideally be attached to the text that follows it.
-But we are attaching it to the verse marker immediatedly above it.
+* We are checking for only the BCV structue in a document.
+Hence all markers like _\\p_, _\\q_, _\\nb_ etc that specifies an indentation, is considered to serve only the purpose of showing indentation and are treated like empty markers.
+We are not parsing the text contents according to these markers.
+The text is assumed to belong only to the _\\v_ marker of _\\ip_ marker above it.

 ## Rules made liberal, to accomodate real world sample files